VeevtaMayli/SIM-Relay/README.md

 ## Overview

-SIM-Relay is a firmware for the LilyGO T-Call-A7670X board that monitors incoming SMS messages on a SIM card and forwards them to a backend server via HTTP.
+SIM-Relay is a firmware for the LilyGO T-Call-A7670X board that monitors incoming SMS messages on a SIM card and forwards them to a backend server via HTTPS.
 The device acts as a "dumb relay" - it receives SMS, performs minimal processing (UCS2 to UTF-8 decoding), and sends the data to your server.

 ### Architecture